5 Tips & Tricks to Enjoy a Chilly Orlando Theme Park Experience

 Universal Orlando Resort

 Universal Orlando, even in the colder months, November-March the Wizarding World of Harry Potter at Universal’s Islands of Adventure is packed.
-But Diagon Alley at Universal Studios is not.
+But Diagon Alley at Universal Studios might not be so if you have a Park to Park ticket it might be best to start here first.

 Universal’s Volcano Bay has heated water throughout the park during the seasonal times –no doubt heated by the Krakatau Volcano.
 Imagine floating through 85-degree waves at Waturi Beach as palm trees sway and you’re soaking up the sun.
 Also, if you seek the island thrill you can also drop 125 feet on Ko’okiri Body Plunge.